ansible/ansible/docs/docsite/rst/windows_winrm.rst

 Once the certificate has been import then it needs to be mapped to the relevant local user account.

-This can be done with the following powershell command:
+This can be done with the following PowerShell command:

 .. code-block:: powershell